MRAlirad/foundry-fund-me/README.md

 ## Debug Solidity Tests

-Let's continue writing tests for our `FundMe` contract.
 Let's test if the owner (which should be us) is recorded properly.

-Add the following function to your testing file:

 ```solidity
 function testOwnerIsMsgSender() public {
     assertEq(fundMe.i_owner(), msg.sender);
 }
 ```

-Run it via `forge test`.

 Output: